Kong/docs.konghq.com/app/_hub/kong-inc/opentelemetry/_index.md

 the `config` parameter section of the plugin.
 {% endif_version %}

-{% if_version gte:3.5.x %}
+{% if_plugin_version gte:3.5.x %}
 ## Trace IDs in serialized logs

-When the OpenTelemetry plugin is configured along with a plugin that uses the [Log Serializer](/gateway/latest/plugin-development/pdk/kong.log/#konglogserialize), the trace ID of each request is added to the key: `trace_id` in the serialized log output.
+When the OpenTelemetry plugin is configured along with a plugin that uses the [Log Serializer](/gateway/latest/plugin-development/pdk/kong.log/#konglogserialize), the trace ID of each request is added to the key `trace_id` in the serialized log output.

 The value of this field is an object that can contain different formats of the current request's trace ID.
 In case of multiple tracing headers in the